Eclypses/mte-relay-server/guides/aws/mte-api-relay-container-usage-guide.md

 ## VPC Setup

 It is not necessary to create a dedicated VPC for this workflow.
-Ideally, your MTE Relay Server is run in the same VPC as your upstream API.
+Ideally, your MTE API Relay Server is run in the same VPC as your upstream API.

 ## AWS ElastiCache Redis Setup